Lykoskia/react-barcode-generator/README.md

   - Also added BBAN / accountNumber validation through the control digit on constructed IBANs which select a bank and input the account number.
   - This makes sure that the account number might exist, as the ISO 7064 MOD-11-10 algorithm is implemented and calculates the control digit from the first 9 digits, then checks if the 10th digit corresponds to it.

 - Added AutoNumeric.js which formats the input of the amount field live as you type.
-The final entered value must be at least 1,00.
+Now supports amounts 0,01 (1 cent) and above.
+When importing from query parameters, decimal spaces must be separated by a comma and always specified, even if the amount is x,00.
+Used to be that 1,00 was the minimum because I was using parseInt / parseFloat without removing the thousands separator dot or replacing the decimal separator comma with a dot in the calculation.
+So 0,99 would parse into 0 and the validation would fail.
+This is now fixed so that 0,01 is valid and you can happily send your friend 1 cent, free of charge.

 - Added a list of all post codes and places into a select element, replacing the original input element which only checked for 5 digits followed by a space and a string with a max length.
    - This includes a check for the final submitted value if it matches one of the listed options to prevent request tampering.